grscheller/scheller-linux-archive/haskellIntroProgramming/notes/HaskellLangRefSummary.md

    * The ; used like in Pascal as a separator except for expressions, Haskell has no statements.
 2. Layout optional, gives Haskell more of a Python feel.
    * Culture (parser too?) puts the ; before the next statement instead of after the previous one.
-   * Parser "substitutes" certain indentation with backets and semicolens.
+   * Parser "substitutes" certain indentation with brackets and semicolens.
 3. Example with layout:
    ```
       size :: Stack a -> Int